 How to apply to access information

-If you would like access to information held by the Department of Health, you can make a request directly to the relevant area or unit that holds the information you require.
+If you would like access to information held by NT Health, you can make a request directly to the relevant area or unit that holds the information you require.
 Alternatively, you may complete an Application to Access Information:

 This application form can be submitted to the Information and Privacy Unit, using the contact details listed below

 If, after accessing your personal information, you believe it is is inaccurate or out of date, you can request that the information be corrected.

 Under the Information Act, the department can make the change you requested, change the information in another way, or refuse to change the information.